goffincedric/YoutubeReExplode/Readme.md

 # YoutubeReExplode
 A continuation of YoutubeExplode, by Tyrrrz.
 Added a music extraction feature that I was personally missing in this package.
 Might add more features in the future.
+Extracted music data is available in the Video class returned by the YoutubeClient.

 Original README:
 # YoutubeExplode